chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 They can be found on eBay for around $50.
 If you see one for sale for over a hundred, message the seller and offer them around $50.
 They need 12VDC barrel connector or POE, it draws too much for USB.
 It's also not great for solar power (12-15W) and not recommended.

-There is also a 4G module available if you have cell coverage and want remote access.
-The "Quectel EG25-G Mini PCIe 4G Mobile Broadband Card w/ Antennas" originally were pricy but can be found on eBay pretty economically.
-I ordered some and will update once I noodled them out.
-There are some data only plans for a few dollars a month.

 Reach out to WeHooper at [Mountain Mesh](https://mtnme.sh/) in Georgia.
 They have a number of options: Nebra Pi hats that use 40 pin headers (that can also be used on normal Raspberry Pis), [MESHTOAD](https://mtnme.sh/devices/MeshToad/) USB that works for any PC and developing an M2 format card (still early prototype).
-Hop on their Discord and inquire.
+Hop on their [Discord](https://discord.gg/4WN32RHGSs) and inquire.

 ### Shucking